West Side Story Reimagined

 West Side Story Reimagined is an album by Bobby Sanabria, released in 2018.
 It was recorded live at Dizzy’s Club Coca-Cola in Manhattan.
 A large portion of the proceeds from the album went toward helping musicians in Puerto Rico who had been affected by Hurricane Maria.

 Reception

 West Side Story Reimagined was nominated for a Grammy in the category of Best Latin Jazz album.

 In 2019, the album won the Jazz Journalists Award for best Record of 2018.

+The Wall Street Journal reviewer Will Friedwald wrote, "There's every reason to hope that Steven Spielberg's remake of West Side Story will improve upon the 1961 film, but I doubt if we'll ever hear a more thrilling interpretation of that immortal score than that of the Bobby Sanabria Multiverse Big Band."